 Lookback

-Lookback is a UX research platform that allows you to create, launch and share user tests.
+Lookback is a UX research platform that allows you to create, launch, and share user tests.
 It has a simple interface and is easy to use.
-You can create tests that are as long as you want, with as many steps as you want.
+You can create tests that are as long as you want and with as many steps as you want.

 Lookback lets your team run user testing sessions on their own time or from the convenience of their own devices.
 The platform also allows them to record the sessions themselves so they can review what happened during each one later on—something that would normally require an expert in usability or human factors could be difficult for small teams of researchers (or even larger ones) to coordinate with each other when conducting studies via Skype or Zoom calls and other videos calling apps alone!